dmuso/namazing/README.md

-awesome-class-names
+Awesome Class Names
 ===================

-Make your class names more awesome.
+Make your Ruby class names more awesome.